MicrosoftDocs/quantum-docs/articles/user-guide/index.md

 # The Q programming language user guide

-The Q# programming language is part of Microsoft's [Quantum Development Kit](https://www.microsoft.com/quantum) and provides rich IDE support and tools for program visualization and analysis.
+The Q# programming language is part of Microsoft's [Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview) and provides rich IDE support and tools for program visualization and analysis.
-Our goal is to support the development of future large-scale applications while supporting the user's first efforts in that direction on current quantum hardware.
+Q# supports the development of future large-scale applications while supporting the user's first efforts in that direction on current quantum hardware.

 The Q# user guide contains:

 - **The Q# language guide**: A full specification and documentation of the Q# quantum programming language.

 - **The Q# library documentation**: Documentation of the operations, functions, and user-defined types that make up the standard Q# library, as well as the chemistry, machine learning, and numerics libraries.

 - **Quantum simulator documentation**: Documentation and examples of the quantum software simulators that make it possible to run and test quantum programs on classical computers.

 ## Programming in Q#

 The type system permits Q# programs to safely interleave and naturally represent the composition of classical and quantum computations.
 A Q# program may express arbitrary classical computations based on quantum measurements that execute while qubits remain live, meaning they are not released and maintain their state.
-Even though the full complexity of such computations requires further hardware development, Q# programs can be targeted to run on various quantum hardware backends in [Azure Quantum](https://azure.microsoft.com/services/quantum/).
+Even though the full complexity of such computations requires further hardware development, Q# programs can be targeted to run on various [quantum hardware backends](xref:microsoft.quantum.reference.qc-target-list) in Azure Quantum.

 Q# is a stand-alone language offering a high level of abstraction.
 There is no notion of a quantum state or a circuit; instead, Q# implements programs in terms of statements and expressions, much like classical programming languages.
 Distinct quantum capabilities (such as support for functors and control-flow constructs) facilitate expressing, for example, phase estimation and quantum chemistry algorithms.